kamran-2/psypher-AI-Tash/README.md

 1. Users sign up/sign in using Clerk.dev
 2. User tier is stored in Clerk metadata
-3. Events are filtered based on user tier using Drizzle ORM
+3. Events are filtered based on user tier using Supabase
 4. Users can upgrade their tier using the upgrade button

 ## 🎨 UI Components